trane-project/trane-music/courses/major_scale/lesson_E_flat/exercise_5/back.md

-The note in degree number 5 of the E♭ major scale is B♭.
+The note in degree number 5 of the E♭ Major scale is B♭.